 This was a suit under the Texas Open Records Act and the First Amendment tried to the Court.
 Mr. Babcock represented several of the Plaintiffs.

-Mr. Babcock is recognized in the book Best Lawyers in America in the Litigation (Bet-the-Company, Commercial, First Amendment and Intellectual Property) and First Amendment Law categories.
-He has been a "Super Lawyer" every year since Thomson Reuters instituted the award (2003-2013) and has also been listed by D magazine as one of the "Best Lawyers in Dallas," by H Texas magazine as one of the "Top Lawyers in Houston," and by Texas Lawyer as one of Texas' "Go To" lawyers.
-He is AV rated by Martindale-Hubbell and is listed in the 2006-2010 editions of Chambers USA: America's Leading Lawyers for Business.
-He is also included in the Commercial Litigation chapter of Who's Who Legal: Texas.
-He was named as a "Best in Civil Litigation Defense" attorney by Super Lawyers: Corporate Counsel Edition.
+Mr. Babcock is also recognized in The Best Lawyers in America in the Litigation (Bet-the-Company, Commercial, First Amendment and Intellectual Property) and First Amendment Law categories.
+He has been a "Super Lawyer" every year since Thomson Reuters instituted the award (2003-2012) and has also been listed by D magazine as one of the "Best Lawyers in Dallas," by H Texas magazine as one of the "Top Lawyers in Houston," and by Texas Lawyer as one of Texas' "Go To" lawyers.
+He is AV rated by Martindale-Hubbell and is included in the Commercial Litigation chapter of Who's Who Legal: Texas.
+He was named a "Best in Civil Litigation Defense" attorney by Super Lawyers: Corporate Counsel Edition.

 Speeches / Publications